WPManageNinja/wpsocialninja-docs/guide/troubleshooting-2/fixing-access-token-decryption-failed-in-wp-social-ninja.md

 ---
-title: "Fixing “Access Token Decryption Failed” in"
+title: "Fixing Access Token Decryption Failed in WP Social Ninja"
 description: ""
 ---

-# Fixing “Access Token Decryption Failed” in
+# Fixing "Access Token Decryption Failed" in WP Social Ninja

 Sometimes, when connecting Instagram, Facebook, or other platforms, WP Social Ninja may show an error like: